elskater98/tanks-game/PACKAGE1.md

 ## Code Structure

-After explaining the main reason why we choose the Recursive Division algorithm, we will introduce you the code developed in this first package.
+After explaining the main reason why we choose the Recursive Backtracking algorithm, we will introduce you the code developed in this first package.

 First of all, we create a class called *Map*, which mainly contains an empty constructor, a *create()* method to initialize and generate the map, and finally, a *std_out print()* method to view the map on the prompt of the command line.